-Is The Military Star Card A Credit Card or A Debit Card?The Star card is a credit card.
+Is The Military Star Card A Credit Card or A Debit Card?

-Where Can I Use The Military Star Card?The Military Star card can be used at any retail outlet that is run by the Army and Air Force Exchange Service (AAFES), Marine Corps Exchange (MCX) or Navy Exchange (NEX).
+The Military Star card can be used at any retail outlet that is run by the Army and Air Force Exchange Service (AAFES), Marine Corps Exchange (MCX) or Navy Exchange (NEX).
 Depending on your location, this may include the regular exchange stores, gas stations, mini-marts/shoppettes/Class Six stores, food courts, and separate uniform shops.
 If you have a mini-mall, you may be able to use your Military Star card at some retailers, but be sure to ask because the details can vary a lot.

 Possibly.
 The Military Star card is part of the military exchange program, and so it acts differently than regular credit cards.
 If you exceed your credit limit or do not pay your bill as required, your command may be notified, your pay may be garnished, and/or your income tax return may be seized.

 In theory, none of these things would happen until the Exchange Credit Program had made a good faith effort to contact you, but I have heard numerous reports of these things happening over very small balances that the customer didn't even know they had.

 Yes.
 The Military Star card will suspend minimum monthly payments during your deployment, and lower your interest rate to 6%.
 Interest will continue to accrue during your deployment, so the suspended minimum monthly payments aren't really a very good idea, but the lower interest rate can help you pay off your balance.

 This does not happen automatically.
 You must submit the appropriate paperwork and receive notification that your account has been put into deployment status.
 Do not assume it has happened without being notified, and always keep copies of all correspondence.

-What Is The Interest Rate?If you're making a regular purchase, the interest rate is 10.49%.
+If you're making a regular purchase, the interest rate is 12.24 percent.
 Whether this is a good rate depends on your other options.
 It is exceptionally low for a store credit card, but just barely competitive compared to the many excellent Visa and MasterCard products offered by companies like USAA, Pentagon Federal Credit Union, and Navy Federal Credit Union.
 Special interest rates may apply to promotional sales.

-Is It A Good Card?Again, this depends on your other options.
+Again, this depends on your other options.
 The Military Star card has some great benefits, such as the 0% interest rate on military clothing items.
 I like it because I can get 10% off my food court purchases.
 The interest rate isn't great, but it isn't terrible, either.